 A range of potential management and mitigation measures have been identified and are reflected in the proposed consent conditions, including water quality management, erosion and sediment controls, implementation of an EMP and Accidental Discovery Protocol.
 These measures are consistent with the types of outcomes sought by these iwi management plans; however, they remain subject to further refinement through ongoing engagement with mana whenua

-Accordingly, while the proposal has had regard to the relevant Iwi management plans, the extent to which the identified measures will address cultural effects will be confirmed through continued engagement and finalisation of conditions and the CIA.
+Accordingly, while the proposal has had regard to the relevant Iwi management plans, the extent to which the identified measures will address cultural effects will be confirmed through continued engagement, finalisation of conditions and further engagement around the 13 Recommendations included in the Final CIA. .

 Otago Regional Policy Statement